 To Comply with Laws: 24-7 Intouch may also disclose specific personal information when such disclosure appears necessary to comply with applicable law, a subpoena in the course of managing a dispute, governmental inquiry or other litigation process.
 We may also disclose information to our accountants, auditors, agents, lawyers and other advisors in connection with the enforcement or protection of our legal rights or to protect the interests or safety of our clients, our clients’ customers or employees or others, in accordance with or as authorized by law.

+24-7 Intouch has in place reasonable policies, procedures and safeguards (including physical, technological and organizational measures) designed to protect the security of personal information under its control.
 Where applicable, 24-7 Intouch uses industry-standard technology in connection with our Client Services and on the Site to help protect personal information from loss, misuse and unauthorized access, disclosure, alteration and destruction.
-Personal information received from our clients or others in connection with Client Services is typically stored on servers hosted by our clients or their vendors and 24-7—with limited exceptions, such as call recordings required by our client contracts for quality assurance or other legitimate purposes, personal information collected by our clients is not stored on our or our service provider’s services.
+Personal information received from our clients or others in connection with Client Services is typically stored on servers hosted by our clients or their vendors.
+With limited exceptions, such as call recordings and screenshots/recordings required by our client contracts for quality assurance or other legitimate purposes, personal information collected by our clients is not stored on our or our service provider’s services.

-Personal information that we collect, access or process will be retained only as long as necessary for the fulfilment of the purposes for which it was collected, unless otherwise provided for under services contracts with clients or as required or authorized by law.
-Personal information that is no longer required to fulfil the identified purposes will be destroyed, erased or deidentified.
+Personal information that we collect, access or process will be retained only as long as necessary for the fulfillment of the purposes for which it was collected, unless otherwise provided for under services contracts with clients or as required or authorized by law.
+Personal information that is no longer required to fulfill the identified purposes will be destroyed, erased or de-identified.

 24-7 Intouch depends primarily on our clients to notify and provide their customers and employees choices regarding the personal information that they provide.
 Our clients are therefore responsible for notification of purpose and for obtaining appropriate consent, to the extent required by law, when they collect personal information that is transferred to 24-7 Intouch.